phreeza/manuscript_axon_potentials/doc/manuscript.md

 bifurcations and terminations and can have a dipolar structure.
 Secondly, the high-frequency components are governed by the local fiber density.
 Furthermore we show that the low-frequency components exceed the high-frequency components in spatial reach.
-In particular, the dipolar low-frequency components exceed the reach of the presumed quadrupolar nature of axonal EFPs.
+In particular, the dipolar low-frequency components are not negligible and exceed the reach of the presumed quadrupolar nature of axonal EFPs.

 The two frequency components show qualitatively different behaviour across recording locations.
 The low-frequency component is a largely stationary phenomenon, while the high-frequency component is shifted in space according to the axonal conduction velocity.
-Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component can radiate to more distant recording locations.
+Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component bears information about locations more distant from the recording site.

 These findings relate to the interpretation of a wide range of electrophysiological data.
 Heuristics which are valid for the analysis of EFPs of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
-When performing a typical current source density analysis, the underlying assumption is that the local fiber density is constant among recording locations, while the membrane voltage varies with time and location independently.
+When performing a typical current source density analysis, the underlying assumption is that the local fiber density is constant among recording locations (**references**), while the membrane voltage varies with time and location independently.
 In the case of an axonal fiber bundle as discussed here, the opposite is the case: fiber density is variable in space, in particular in the projection zone, but the membrane voltage is highly correlated over space and time.

-- Relevance of Findings
-nt currents
-    - Dipole has far field, ABR response?
-    - more methods?
+Dipolar fields are also play an important role in the generation of electrical field potentials at greater distances from the brain.
+The most prominent of these is the EEG, which is commonly attributed to the dipolar contributions of pyramidal cells (**refs**).
+We propose that axonal contributions might also be relevant in the analysis of these fields.
+This is particularly true for the auditory brainstem response, which is closely related to the EEG and involves brain structures that display high degrees of phase locking as well as axonal organization (**where exactly?**), and are therefor ideal candidates for the generation of axonal field potentials visible at long ranges.
+This would in turn have implications for the interpretation of the ABR in clinical contexts.

+It is interesting to note that a similar dipole-like reversal of polarity as shown here for the barn owl NL has been reported in the chicken NL [@Schwarz1992Can], as well as in the mammalian analog to NL, the medial superior olive [@Laughlin2010Oscillatory].
+The phase reversal in this case has been modeled based on the assumption that the postsynaptic NL and MSO dendrites with their bipolar morphology have a dipolar EFP response [@Laughlin2010Oscillatory; @Goldwyn2014Model].
+However, in the owl this dipolar morphology is largely absent [@carr90], making dendritic sources unlikely.
+This poses the question if the dipolar field potential in owls and mammals arose twice, based on different physiological substrates.
+This might point towards an evolutionary pressure favouring the emergence of such a potential in coincidence detection systems, and indeed @Goldwyn2016Neuronal have proposed a model in which this potential enhances the function of coincidence detectors through a form of ephaptic interaction.
+Their dendritic approach is not directly transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.

 - Compare to other auditory systems (Chicken NL, MSO)
     - Speculate on functional relevance of polarity shift (a la Rinzel & Goldwyn, Weiss 2010, Einevoll&Panzeri review)
 - Two simultaneous modes: stationary dipole and continuous (cf Mc Laughlin, etc).